stevesouth/page-slide-and-fade/README.md

 var slider = new Slide(document.body);
 ```

-The previous and next buttons should be clickable and proide a rather delightful transition.
+The previous and next buttons should be clickable and provide a rather delightful transition.